visan-ionut/Remove_Watermarks/README.txt

 binarized shape of the image containing occurrences of the watermark.
-A match is considered when, after the described overlay, a very high proportion of cells with a value of 1 in the binarized shape of the watermark also have a value of 1 in the overlaid window.
-Cells with a value of 0 in the binarized shape of the watermark are not considered in the matching process.
+A match is considered when, after the described overlay, a very high proportion of cells with a value of 1 in the binarized shape of the watermark also has a value of 1 in the overlaid window.
+Cells with a value of 0 in the binarized shape of the watermark is not considered in the matching process.

+!!!
+Additionally, I have worked on a version of this project that includes optimizations with parallelization and achieves considerably better execution times.
+I am uploading only this version as it is simpler and easier to comprehend.
+If you need the optimized version, please let me know.